Ghost6Fire/typing-study-notes/README.md

 Switching content serving at the server/edge-level based on user-agent strings, to ensure bots receive rendered HTML not empty SPA containers.

 ECMAScript 6, ES6, ECMA Script 2015
-Version 6 of the JavaScript programming language, which since August 2018 has been supported by Google’s WRS.
+Version 6 of the JS programming language

 First Contentful Paint (FCP)
 The point when the browser renders the first bit of content from the DOM, which may be any visible element.